 - We will start to investigate your complaint.
-This will normally involve passing your complaint to an appropriate person such as William Robins, who will independently review your matter file and speak to the relevant individual(s), including those named in the complaint.
+This will normally involve passing your complaint to an appropriate person in our Operations and Compliance Team, who will independently review your matter file and speak to the relevant individual(s), including those named in the complaint.

-- Where we believe a telephone conversation could assist in resolving the complaint, then, within 8 days of receiving your complaint, we will endeavour to resolve your complaint by agreement over the telephone.
+- Where we believe a telephone conversation could assist in resolving the complaint, then, within eight working days of receiving your complaint, we will endeavour to resolve your complaint by agreement over the telephone.